 European Union | 6.4% |

-Japan’s use of fermented ingredients has a long history, with staples like miso, natto and sake, and this has proven active for fermented food products.
-Some of the driving forces for market growth are increasing demand for traditional and functional food products containing probiotics and probiotic-rich ingredients.
+Japan’s use of fermented ingredient has a long history, with staples like miso, natto and sake, and this has proven active for fermented food products.
+Some of the driving forces for market growth are increasing demand for traditional and functional food products containing probiotics and probiotic-rich ingredient.

-According to a report published by Allied Market Research, the growing application of fermented enzymes and amino acids in pharmaceuticals and dietary supplements is a significant contributor to market demand.
+According to a report published by Future Market Insights, the growing application of fermented enzymes and amino acids in pharmaceuticals and dietary supplements is a significant contributor to market demand.

 And Japan’s cosmetic sector is combining fermented extracts into skincare and anti-aging products to take advantage of their skin-renewing and microbiome-stabilizing capabilities.
 Japan remains at the forefront of ideas around fermented foods, with a growing interest in biotechnology-based approaches to fermentation as a solution.